 seed a random integer generator and generate random integers.

-This assignment introduces you to the Xv6 system call mechanism.
+This problem introduces you to the Xv6 system call mechanism.

 You'll create a